 It all started in Portugal, back in 2001.

-Over the past few years, Vitor has been performing all over the world as a soloist and with various chamber music groups in places such as Paris, London, Berlin, Geneva, Zurich, Venice, Lima, Mexico City, Seoul, Hong-Kong, Tokyo, Taipei, Singapore, Beijing, Dubai, Ljubljana, Sofia, etc.
+Known for his command of the instrument and wide range of repertoire, Vitor has been performing all over the world as a soloist and in chamber music in places such as Paris, London, Berlin, Geneva, Zurich, Venice, Lima, Mexico City, Seoul, Hong-Kong, Tokyo, Taipei, Singapore, Beijing, Dubai, Ljubljana, Sofia, etc.

-He has also played as a guest member with the London Symphony Orchestra, Chamber Orchestra of Europe, Rotterdam Philharmonic, Royal Liverpool Philharmonic, SWR Sinfonieorchester Stuttgart, Bergen Philharmonic and Opéra de Lyon.
+He has also played as a Guest Principal with the Royal Concertgebouw Orchestra, London Symphony Orchestra, Chamber Orchestra of Europe, Orchestre Philharmonique de Radio France, Rotterdam Philharmonic, Royal Liverpool Philharmonic, SWR Sinfonieorchester Stuttgart, Bergen Philharmonic and Opéra de Lyon.

 Vitor has recorded for the Portuguese National Radio and Television, Radio Television Suisse, France Musique, Bartók Radio Hungary and National Radio of Slovenia.